-Things Done and Left Undone: John Henry Hobart and the Quest for Inclusion.
-Join this livestream conference sponsored by the Episcopal Diocese of Long Island and Pro-Cathedral of Brooklyn.
-The conference, held at the Pro-Cathedral of Brooklyn, will feature scholars on Bishop Hobart including The Right Rev. R. William Franklin, the Assisting Bishop of the Episcopal Diocese of Long Island who authored a piece in the summer issue of The Pulteney Street Survey on Bishop Hobart; The Rev. Nita Byrd, the Chaplain and Dean for Spiritual Engagement at Hobart and William Smith; with an introduction by The Most Rev. Michael B. Curry ’75, D.D. ’20, the Presiding Bishop and Primate of The Episcopal Church and the Honorary Chair of the Hobart Bicentennial.
+The Quest for Inclusion: From Bishop John Henry Hobart to Today.
+Watch this conference sponsored by the Episcopal Diocese of Long Island and Pro-Cathedral of Brooklyn.
+The conference, held at the Pro-Cathedral of Brooklyn, featured scholars on Bishop Hobart including The Right Rev. R. William Franklin, the Assisting Bishop of the Episcopal Diocese of Long Island who authored a piece in the summer issue of The Pulteney Street Survey on Bishop Hobart; The Rev. Nita Byrd, the Chaplain and Dean for Spiritual Engagement at Hobart and William Smith; with an introduction by The Most Rev. Michael B. Curry ’75, D.D. ’20, the Presiding Bishop and Primate of The Episcopal Church and the Honorary Chair of the Hobart Bicentennial.

 Friday, Sept.
 30 – Sunday Oct.
 2